vidstack/vidstack.io/src/routes/docs/player/components/media/media-sync/_Docs.md

 ### Sync Playback

-The `shared-playback` <Translate word="attribute" /> will ensure that only one media provider is playing at any given moment.
+The `shared-playback` <AttrWord /> will ensure that only one media provider is playing at any given moment.
 All providers that are registered with `<vds-media-sync>` and playing will be paused if a new provider begins to play: